safaal28/safaal28/README.md

 ### Hi there 👋

+I'm an undergraduate Computer Science student at the University of Toronto.

 <!--
 **safaal28/safaal28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.